Ila-bura/zero-waste-life/README.md

 ### Logo

-<p>The logo of the website is displayed on the upper left corner of every page.</p>
+<p>The website logo consists of two superimposed headings in bold: the website name "Zero Waste Life" and the mission statement or ethos "Live more sustainably", separated by a horizontal rule and wrapped in a rectangular box with a solid border.</p>

-<p>Lacking the skills to design a proper logo from scratch, the logo simply consists of two superimposed headings in bold: the website name "Zero Waste Life" and the mission statement or ethos "Live more sustainably", separated by a horizontal rule and wrapped in a rectangular box with a solid border.</p>
+<p>The logo is displayed in the upper left corner of every page.</p>

 ![Screenshot of the website logo](assets/images/images-readme/logo.png)

 ### Navigation Bar

-<p>The navigation bar is displayed across all pages and provides an intuitive reference to navigate between the different sections of the website.</p>
+<p>The navigation bar is displayed across all pages and provides an intuitive reference to navigate between the various sections of the website.</p>

-<p>The names of the four elements in the menu clearly state the content of each page.
+<p>The respective names of the four menu elements clearly state the content of each page.
 The links are arranged in order of information priority from left to right, beginning with the Home link, followed by Recipe, Compost and Sign Up.</p>

 ![Screenshot of the navigation bar](assets/images/images-readme/navigation-bar.png)

-To fix the issue of the inverted order of the menu items, after researching online, a viable solution was found on [codepen.io](https://codepen.io/ConStambo/pen/WxRQVq) by adding a float: left property to the li element, coupled with a float: right property applied to the ul element.
+To fix the inverted menu items order issue, a viable solution was found on [codepen.io](https://codepen.io/ConStambo/pen/WxRQVq) - by adding a float: left property to the li element, coupled with a float: right property applied to the ul element.

 <p>Similar to how it was done in the Love Running walk-through project, the menu links were set to underline, to provide visual clues for the users as to what link they are about to click on when they hover over it.</p>

 ### Landing Page

-<p>The landing page welcomes the users with an unobtrusive and relaxing effect of water moving in a vase of flower, created by embedding a short clip as the hero background video.
-This is a recurring feature that is displayed in every single page of the website.</p>
+<p>The landing page welcomes the users with an unobtrusive and relaxing effect of water moving in a vase of flowers, created by embedding a short clip as the hero background video.
+This is a recurring feature that is displayed on every single page of the website.</p>

-<p>Listed in the central part of the homepage we can find a selection of useful tips and tricks the users are encouraged to implement in their life.
-The main content was displayed directly on the landing page on purpose, so that users can easily and readily access it.</p>
+<p>Listed in the central part of the homepage we find a selection of useful tips and tricks that users are encouraged to implement in their life.
+The main content is intentionally displayed directly on the landing page, enabling the users to effortlessly access it.</p>

 ![Screenshot of the landing page](assets/images/images-readme/home-tricks.png)

-<p>On the right, below the menu, a nugget of information is displayed in a bubble, which provides an interesting fact about how much fruit and vegetables is wasted every year.
+<p>On the right, below the menu, a nugget of information is displayed in a bubble, providing an interesting fact about how much fruit and vegetables is wasted every year.
 </p>